maxsitt/insect-detect-docs/docs/hardware/buildinstructions_enclosure.md

 ## Drilling the enclosure holes

-We are finished preparing the mounting plate, so let's move on to the enclosure.
-First, we are going to mark the 14 mm hole in the lid of the enclosure, where the camera will see through.
+First, we are going to mark the 14 mm hole in the lid of the enclosure, where the camera will record through.

 ![Enclosure lid drill template marking](assets/images/enclosure_lid_drill_template+marking.jpg){ width="600" }